PreetAsari15/dashboard/README.md

 ## Problem Statement

+  Many of our daily activities involve creation of waste.
+This leads to an alarming issue of getting rid of such waste and dumping it inefficiently.
+Inappropriate waste disposal can cause many problems for human health and the environment.

   Canada ranks poorly in waste management among OECD countries, but this also presents opportunities for improvement.
 The SmartSweep project aims to develop a waste management software that allows businesses to monitor and improve their waste disposal methods.
 The software includes features such as data analysis, smart routing, and live tracking of waste pickups.
 SmartSweep falls under the domain of "Distribution Management" and "Supply Chain."

 ## Problem Scope